nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The [Graphical User Interface](#graphical-user-interface) section provides a quick rundown of the different components of MyLib's user interface.
 * The [Features](#features) section provides detailed explanations of all the various features in MyLib to help you bookmark your content.

 If you are a new user, we recommend going through the sections in the order provided above.
 If you are an experienced user and are just looking for a quick reference, we recommend either going through the [Features](#features) section or the [Command Summary](#command-summary) table.
+The [Features](#features) section will provide a detailed explanation of each feature.
+If you're only looking for a brief overview of the commands, we recommend the [Command Summary](#command-summary) table.

 The user guide will contain certain visuals to aid in conveying information more effectively.
 These include: